python-discord/bot-core/docs/README.md

 ## Docstrings
-To have your code probably documented, you need to do a couple of things:
+To have your code properly added to the generated docs, you need to do a couple of things:
 1. Write your code with annotations.
 2. [Write your docstring, using the Google docstring format][google]